1038 S. Hill St. Los Angeles, CA 90015 | map |

 Grid section B-B from drawing #9278.
 Here we're looking from the headbeam area toward the stage right wall.
 That's the back wall of the building on the right.

-An auditorium view toward the stage right sidestage.
+Looking onto the main stage and over to the stage right sidestage.
 The blue glow is from behind a bar that's along the stage right wall.
+The counterweight system is hiding behind the bar.
 Photo: Bill Counter - 2010

 Proscenium width: 43'